Skip to main content

 How are SYN 1, SYN 2, and SYN 100 different from each other?

 SYN 1 and SYN 2 are writing-intensive courses that introduce a variety of disciplinary perspectives and research methods while developing students' understanding of our changing planet.
-SYN 100 is a project-based course that takes a real world, solutions-oriented, collaborative approach to solving complex problems.
+SYN 100 is a project-based course that takes a real-world, solutions-oriented, collaborative approach to solving complex problems.
+SYN 150 is a course reserved for transfer students and covers material from SYN 1 and SYN 2 in preparation for SYN 100.

 Do I have to take the SYN sequence in order?